|

 have collaborated on microarray experiments to study sugar regulation.

-postdoc, is an associate professor at the Weizmann Institute; he's
+postdoc, is a professor at the Weizmann Institute; he's

 still interested in genome stability, recombination, and developing